amitkasat/GridImageSearch/README.md

 GridImageSearch
 ===============

-This app allows user to search images
+This app allows user to search images and then it displays the result in next page.